LauraWenderoth/Single_Cell_Sorter/README.md

 # ClickCell 🦠 📸🧬 - Simple, intuitive and productive

 Welcome to **ClickCell** !
 This application is designed to provide a low-entry, simple, and fast solution for classifying single-cell images.
-While intended for hematological single-cell images, this app can easily adapt to various types of images, making it versatile for different research needs.
+While intended for haematological single-cell images, this app can easily adapt to various types of images, making it versatile for different research needs.

 ![CellSorter Application Screenshot](/images/ClickCell.png)